-- 1. Swipe your finger across the screen in any direction to unlock. - 2.
-Touch the Contacts Key 🔝 - 3.
-Touch Contact - Touch an information field and use the keypad to enter the necessary information.
-Then touch Done.
-Do this for each field you want to enter. - 5.
-When all fields are complete, touch Save.

-- Swipe your finger across the screen in any direction to unlock. - 2.
-Touch the Phone Key C to display the dialpad. - 3.
-Use the dialpad to enter the phone number and touch Save .

-4. Touch Add New Contact/ Update Existing.
+- Unlock the touch screen by dragging Slideuptounlock up. - 2.
+Touch the Contacts Quick Key ... - 3.
+Touch New Contact . - Touch an information field and use the keypad to enter the necessary information.
+Then touch [Done].
+Do this for each field you want to enter. - When all fields are complete, touch [Save]. - 1.
+Unlock the touch screen by dragging Slide up to unlock up. - 2.
+Touch the Phone Quick Key to display the dialpad. - Use the dialpad to enter the phone number and touch [Save]. - Touch Add New Contact/ Update Existing.

 NOTE If you choose Update Existing, you will need to choose the contact whose information you want to change.
-Then touch Mobile 1/Home/Business/ Mobile 2/Fax.
+Then touch Mobile 1/ Home/Business/Mobile 2/Fax.

-- 5. Touch Mobile 1/ Home/ Business/ Mobile 2/ Fax. - 6.
-Enter information into the remaining fields, as necessary, and touch Save to save.
+- Touch Mobile 1/Home/ Business/Mobile 2/Fax. - Enter information into the remaining fields, as necessary, and touch [Save] to save.